ConcealNetwork/conceal-api/README.md

 ```
 $ ./walletd --container-file wallet.bin.wallet --container-password PASSWD --local --p2p-bind-port 15000 --daemon-port 16000 --bind-port 3333
 ```
 The wallet functions RPC port is 3333.
-The daemon RPC port is 16000 and the daemon P2P port is 15000.
+The daemon P2P port is 15000.
 The `--local` option activates the daemon; otherwise, a remote daemon can be used.
+The daemon RPC port must be set but the built-in daemon RPC server is disabled.
 ### concealwallet
 A simple wallet; console interactive unless RPC server is running; requires access to a node daemon for full functionality.
 To launch, assuming that your wallet.bin.wallet file is in the current directory:
 ```